coriolinus/worklog/README.md

   - `foo/bar#1234` looks like a link to `https://github.com/foo/bar/issues/1234`.
 - Things enclosed in angle bracket pairs are also assumed to be links:
   - `<example.org>` looks like a link to `https://example.org`.
-- If an assumed end-of-work time is configured, then a trailing orphan task (which is neither explicitly nor implicitly stopped on the same day), if started before that time, will be assumed for time-tracking purposes to end at that time.
-  - Trailing orphan tasks started after the assumed end-of-work time are assumed to end at midnight.
-  - Explicitly stopped tasks respect the explicit stop time; they are not trailing orphans.
-  - Explicitly stopped tasks do not have to be stopped on the same day; midnight is no artificial barrier.